A man with a beard popping his head out from in front of a computer.

 When it comes to the minimum registered capital requirement, it depends on whether your company is promoted by the BOI or not.

+• If promoted by the BOI: The minimum registered capital for your company primarily depends on the amount required by Thailand’s BOI, which varies between industries.
 For instance, a software development company needs a registered capital of THB1,500,000, while a co-working space provider requires at least THB10,000,000.

-This is the minimum capital required to hire a foreign employee (like yourself).
+• If not promoted by the BOI: the minimum registered capital is THB2,000,000.
+This is the minimum capital required to hire a foreign employee (like yourself). *

-While a larger registered capital can boost your company’s credibility, if your company’s registered capital exceeds THB5,000,000, you’ll be subject to higher corporate taxes than companies with lower registered capital.
+Good to know: While a larger registered capital can boost your company’s credibility, if your company’s registered capital exceeds THB5,000,000, you’ll be subject to higher corporate taxes than companies with lower registered capital.
+We’ll delve deeper into this in the Corporate Tax section below.

 Shareholders

-A company must have at least three shareholders.
-If the company isn’t promoted by the BOI, foreigners cannot hold more than 49 percent of the company shares.
+• If not promoted by the BOI: foreigners cannot hold more than 49 percent of the company shares.
+So, you need to find Thai partners to own the remaining 51% of shares

-It’s crucial to note that using a proxy to have a Thai individual hold company shares on your behalf is illegal
+Warning: It’s crucial to note that using a proxy to have a Thai individual hold company shares on your behalf is illegal

 Company Addresses